datt/dattdongare/source/_posts/2017-01-30-which-is-better-for-career-startup-or-mnc.markdown

 <h3>Work and Job Satisfaction:</h3>
 <h6>Startup:</h6>
-You need to work harder, company's growth depends on every team member, you may need to spend more hours at the office.
-But at the end of the day you'll be satisfied with your job and surely you will constantly learn new things.
+You need to work harder, company's growth depends on every team member, you may need to spend extra hours at the office.
+But at the end of the day you'll be satisfied with your job and you will constantly learn new things.
 <h6>MNC:</h6>
-Your work will have fix time, let's say 9 am to 5 pm.
-Your job satisfaction will depend on the type of project you get.
+Your work amy have fix time, let's say 9 am to 5 pm.
+Your job satisfaction will depend on the type of project you get and your manager.

 <h3>Growth/ Opportunities:</h3>
 <h6>Startup:</h6>